Skip to contents

 • data: The original numeric values.

-• outlier: A logical vector indicating whether each value is a potential outlier or not.
+• flag: A logical vector indicating whether each value is a potential outlier or not.

 Details